-r.
+p.
 Future Changes in Accounting Policies

-The Company monitors for changes in standards proposed by the International Accounting Standards Board (IASB) and analyzes the effect those changes may have on the Company's financial reporting and disclosures.
-For the year ended December 31, 2022, there were no significant changes in accounting policies and no new standards which are expected to impact the Company's consolidated financial statements.
+The Company monitors for changes in standards proposed by the IASB and analyzes the effect those changes may have on the Company's financial reporting and disclosures.
+For the year ended December 31, 2023, there were no significant changes in accounting policies and no new standards which are expected to impact the Company's consolidated financial statements.
+Beginning January 1, 2024, there is an amendment to IAS 1 affecting the classification of non-current liabilities with covenants.